Skip to main content

 • DLA - middle or high care component

-Disabled person who can't share a bedroom
+Disabled person who cannot share a bedroom

 You get payment for an extra bedroom if due to disability: